Effective Layout Testing Tools

-The first digit "4" means that there is an error occurred on the client-side.
-Such an error can be a misspelled URL or request for a non-existent page.
-In turn, if the first digit is 5, it would mean an error on the server-side.
+The first digit "4" means that there is an error that occurred on the client side.
+Such an error can be a misspelled URL or a request for a non-existent page.
+In turn, if the first digit is 5, it would mean an error on the server side.

 The number "04" identifies the specific error "Not Found" from the 4хх group.
 Among other mistakes from this group, one might distinguish 400 Bad Request, 401 Unauthorized, 402 Payment Required, 403 Forbidden, and so on.

 Try to look at the problem from the user's point of view.
 When a user encounters a 404 error, the first question coming to his mind is "What should I do next?".
 Probably, he’ll leave the website, unless you find a way to keep him.
 Obviously, it makes sense to change the standard 404 page which ideally must have the same stylistic structure as the rest of your website.

 In general, the custom 404 error page must handle such tasks:

 the user-friendly design able to keep a user on the website;

 useful content ready to provide a user with the answer to the question «What should I do now?» by giving him simple and clear instructions.

 There are many different online services to check 404 errors on your site, one of the most optimal is W3C Link Checker.

 When moving to this service, you just enter the URL of your web project into the appropriate box, mark suitable options, and click “Check”.
 A bit later, the system will give you a full report on your website.